Open Access Policy Statement

 By submitting my thesis or dissertation to the Graduate College, I am not making any decisions about the timeline for dissemination of my work.
 I understand that upon graduation, however, my ETD will be made available to ProQuest for electronic distribution according to the instructions I provide.
 I also grant the University of Iowa the nonexclusive right to reproduce, distribute, display, and transmit my ETD to make it available to the public through Iowa Research Online.
 Other than those rights granted to ProQuest and to the University of Iowa needed to make my ETD available online, I retain all other rights to the copyright in my work, including the right to use it in other works such as articles and books.

-Delaying the Dissemination of My Thesis or Dissertation (Embargo)
+Embargo, or Delaying the Dissemination of Your Thesis or Dissertation

-How Do I Know if I Should Embargo?
+How Do I Know if I Should Choose an Embargo?

-Consider an embargo if you are preparing peer-review journal article(s), preparing a book with a publisher that considers the thesis a prior publication, or applying for patents based on content from your thesis.
-If you have included confidential or sensitive information about people or technologies, you may have an ethical responsibility to embargo your thesis.
-Finally, consider an embargo if your thesis includes information that was generated from a grant or contract and you have an agreement that includes a prepublication review.
+If you have sensitive or confidential information about people or technologies, consider placing an embargo on your thesis.
+Consider an embargo if your thesis includes information that was generated from a grant or contract and you have an agreement that includes a prepublication review.
+And finally, choose an embargo if you have information in your thesis that relates to a patent application.

 Please make sure you have registered a permanent email address with ProQuest so we may communicate with you regarding important embargo information and dates.
 It is your responsibility to track the embargo expiration date.
 Complete this form to request an embargo extension from the Graduate College.